-Normal behaviour of each sub-component is determined by employing an ensemble of machine learning algorithms.
-Outputs of these algorithms are put into a smart voting mechanism which then generates the final diagnosis and automatically updates the Tarentum Wind Suite platform’s flags page.
+The expected behavior of each sub-component is determined by employing an ensemble of machine learning algorithms.
+These algorithms’ output is put into a smart voting mechanism that generates the final diagnosis and automatically updates the Kavaken platform’s flags page.

-Ensemble of algorithms employs a mixture of unsupervised learning algorithms and multi-dimensional distance metrics on the statistical and spectral features (e.g. skewness, spectral centroid) that are created from the raw data to give how an equipment subcomponent deviates from its normal behavior.
+Ensemble of algorithms employs a mixture of unsupervised learning algorithms and multi-dimensional distance metrics on the statistical and spectral features (e.g., skewness, spectral centroid) created from the raw data to give how equipment subcomponents deviate from their expected behavior.

-We would like to share a case study here in which Tarentum AI algorithms successfully detects a bearing fault in the high speed shaft part of a Vestas V112 wind turbine gearbox.
+We want to share a case study in which Kavaken algorithms successfully detect a bearing fault in the high-speed shaft part of a Vestas V112 wind turbine gearbox.

-As seen in the figure below, starting from March 2020, condition indicator of the gearbox subcomponents increases dramatically which leads the system to raise a fault flag on March 16th.
+As seen in the figure below, starting from March 2020, the condition indicator of the gearbox subcomponents increases dramatically, which leads the system to raise a fault flag on March 16th.

-The graph below shows the heat map of 15 day aggregation of the condition indicators, which is actually the final output to determine the condition of a system.
-In the graph, the darker the cell the more severe the condition is.
-Tarentum AI algorithms raise flags on March 16th for the 2nd planetary stage (GBX_2PS), high speed stage (GBX_HSS), and intermediate speed stage (GBX_ISS) subcomponents as they exceed the learned and optimized thresholds.
+The graph below shows the heat map of the 15-day aggregation of the condition indicators, which is actually the final output to determine the condition of a system.
+The darker the cell, the more severe the condition is in the graph.
+Kavaken algorithms raise flags on March 16th for the 2nd planetary stage (GBX_2PS), high-speed stage (GBX_HSS), and intermediate speed stage (GBX_ISS) subcomponents as they exceed the learned and optimized thresholds.

 Following an endoscopy and regular checks in June, maintenance personnel confirmed that the Gearbox HSS bearing is faulty and requires replacement.
-This shows that the Tarentum algorithms detected the fault three months before a costly failure occurred.
-The algorithms also captured the degraded performance of GBX_2PS and GBX_ISS, due to their proximity to the Gearbox HSS and the sensitivity of the accelerometer sensors.
+This shows that the Kavaken algorithms detected the fault three months before a costly failure occurred.
+The algorithms also captured the degraded performance of GBX_2PS and GBX_ISS due to their proximity to the Gearbox HSS and the sensitivity of the accelerometer sensors.

 As this fault was prevented, financial impacts can be calculated as follows.

-- A 45 days production loss due to unplanned downtime was eliminated, which is equivalent to ~USD 130,000.
+- A 45 days production loss due to unplanned downtime equivalent to ~USD 130,000 was eliminated

 - Reducing the equipment and maintenance costs, which is roughly ~USD 35,000.

-In general, each main component failure prevention would lead to savings of USD 30,000-250,000 loss production and USD 10,000-400,000 equipment and maintenance cost.
-These ranges depend on the severity of fault, wind regime, spare part availability, maintenance crew and crane availability, farm location and turbine type.
+In general, each main component failure prevention would lead to $30,000-250,000 loss production savings and $10,000-400,000 equipment and maintenance costs.
+These ranges depend on the severity of the fault, wind regime, spare part availability, maintenance crew and crane availability, farm location, and turbine type.

-This section gives a summary of the extract, transfer and load (ETL) process.
-Tarentum AI predictive maintenance module builds on a serverless architecture.
-All computations and processes (e.g. feature extraction, model predictions, ensemble voting mechanism) run on cloud functions in parallel.
+This section summarizes the extract, transfer, and load (ETL) process.
+Kavaken predictive maintenance module builds on a serverless architecture.
+All computations and processes (e.g., feature extraction, model predictions, ensemble voting mechanism) run on cloud functions in parallel.